Riya10031/dp-203-azure-data-engineer/Instructions/Labs/5-Azure-Databricks-Data-Factory.md

 Now that you have created a linked service, you can use it in a pipeline to run the notebook you viewed previously.

-In this task, you will create a pipeline and use it run the Azure Databricks Notebook.
+In this task, you will create a pipeline and use it to run the Azure Databricks Notebook.

 ### Task 4.1: Create a pipeline